AlessandroGiulivo/sciprog/README.md

 # sciprog
-This repo contains my final projects for the Scientific Programming course at BCG.
+This repository contains my final projects for the Scientific Programming course at BCG.

 ## Python Project
 #### Package for disease gene prediction based on an protein-protein interaction network